 The Grand Prix has:

 - Advice and coaching : Since 2015, the Competition decided to offer the laureate a three-month period of artistic guidance with Aimée Paret, specialized in consulting and accompaniment of young chefs.
 The goal is to take the time to take stock with the winner on its strengths and potential weaknesses, establish a career strategy, select an artistic agency and possibly negotiate the contract.

 This accompaniment is fundamental for the spotlight of the Grand Prix of Besançon is a career stepping stone.

-- Professional integration: the laureate may also be offered engagements with the Competition’s partner orchestras (see below)
+- Professional integration: the laureate may also be offered hires with partner orchestras (see below)

 “Coups de cœur” and mention